wesley-dean-flexion/handbook/_pages/about-us/offices/washington-dc.md

           <strong>Office / Seats</strong>
         </td>
         <td class="col-value">
-           TTS sits on the fourth floor in the first wing and in the 400&rsquo;s hallway, which is located on the E Street side in what&rsquo;s known as the infill.
+           TTS sits on the third floor in the first wing, which is located on the E Street side of the building.
+We also have desk space in part of the zero wing, Rooms 3007/3009/3011 (note: although the zero wing rooms are numbered separately, they are in one large, combined room).
         </td>
       </tr>
       <tr>